 The transformative power of art begins in the details.

-In the new Art Sculpture Lab, new and prospective students will walk into an advanced artistic environment equipped with the latest equipment and environmental technology for their safety.
+In the new art building, new and prospective students will walk into an advanced artistic environment equipped with the latest equipment and environmental technology for their safety.

 There they will find everything they need to pursue their talents: